markziemann/bioinformatics_intro_workshop/README.md

 7. Containers for reproducible bioinformatics

+8. Introduction to Slurm for high performance computing

-8. Introduction to workflow management systems
+9. Introduction to workflow management systems

+10. Machine learning in R with caret

+11. Automated natural language processing with Ollama, OpenAI and Anthropic LLMs

+12. Streamlined proteomics analysis using FragPipe